intermine/wizard/README.md

 ```
 You can visit wizard at `localhost:9992`

+> Note: Wizard expects other InterMine Cloud components.
+If Other InterMine Cloud components are not running, then Wizard will throw errors.
+If you do not have InterMine Cloud components already running locally, then use the `docker-compose.yml` file to start wizard with rest of the InterMine Cloud in docker containers.
+Instructions for this is in the next section.

 ### Docker Compose

 Start wizard with all other InterMine Cloud components using docker compose.